bazelbuild/bazel/site/blog/_posts/2016-06-10-ide-support.md

 [_aspects_](/docs/skylark/aspects.html).
 Aspects allow augmenting build dependency graphs with additional information and actions.
-Applying an aspect to a build target creates a "shadow dependency graph" reflecting all transitive depenedencies of that target, and the aspect's implementation determines the actions that Bazel executes while traversing that graph.
+Applying an aspect to a build target creates a "shadow dependency graph" reflecting all transitive dependencies of that target, and the aspect's implementation determines the actions that Bazel executes while traversing that graph.
 The [documentation on aspects](/docs/skylark/aspects.html) explains this in more